CVSSP/perceptual-study-source-separation/README.md

 # What's what?

-- The website, hosted on GitHub pages is in the `site` folder
+- The website, hosted on GitHub pages, is in the `site` folder
 - The submitted (raw) subjective ratings are in `site/_data/results`
 - Audio are in `site/sounds/`
-- The source code and images for the paper are in the `paper` folder
+- The source files and images for the paper are in the `paper` folder
+- The source code for the poster (as presented as ICASSP 2018) is `site/pages/poster.md`.
+Required images can be found in `site/images`.

 The experiment lives in the `site` folder, which is deployed to the `gh-pages` branch via